karlkastner/environmental-spatial-pattern-formation/readme.txt

 for fetching and analyzing the patterns, followed by plotting the results.

-Note that the configuration for reproducing the data and figures used in the manuscript require in total 102 simulations with a runtime of more than 1 day per simulation on a single cpu-core, in total 3-4 month.
+Note that the configuration for reproducing the data and figures used in the manuscript require in 200 long simulations and several shorter simulations.
-We therefore provide a quick configuration with 12 simulations requiring each 10 mins, in total 2 hours.
-The quick configuration is the default.
+The runtime of a long simulation is about 1 day and of all simulations combined more than 6 month on a single cpu-core.
+For testing, the runtime can be reduced by reducing the number of cases of degrees of heterogeneity cva, the domain size L or simulated time T by adapting the respective parameters in the configuration file rk_2d_heterogeneity_setup.

 The GPL v.
 3 extends over all files in the repository, i.e. computer scripts, documentation and geospatial data files, except for the sample satellite images